bufbuild/protobuf-es/docs/faq.md

 - We want the generated code to be approachable.
 While the behavior of classes under the hood may be surprising as to how they're constructed and represented, they make for a very easy-to-read representation of a message.
 The encapsulation they provide and some assurances that TypeScript provides on top of them make for a compelling argument to readability.

-So, in summary, yes, we know that JavaScript is not an OOP language and classes were shoehorned in, but our use case seems to be the reason they were added.
+So, in summary, yes, we know that classes were shoehorned in, but our use case seems to be the reason they were added.

 To complement the above advantages of classes, there is also a list of disadvantages to using interfaces that we found counterproductive: